inspiros/tvdcn/README.md

 ========

-This package contains the PyTorch implementations of the **2D Deformable Convolution** operation (a commonly used  `torchvision.ops.deform_conv2d`) proposed in https://arxiv.org/abs/1811.11168, as well as its **1D** and **3D** equivalences, which are not available in `torchvision` (thus the name).
+This package contains the PyTorch implementations of the **2D Deformable Convolution** operation (the commonly used  `torchvision.ops.deform_conv2d`) proposed in https://arxiv.org/abs/1811.11168, as well as its **1D** and **3D** equivalences, which are not available in `torchvision` (thus the name).

 And beyond that, we also provide the **transposed** versions of them, which interestingly noone has ever used.